Khorezm Uzbekistan Travel Guide

 Reconfirm your flight or train times the day before departure.

-Being prepared includes acclimating to local conditions.
+Being prepared includes adapting to local conditions.

-Prioritize your well-being throughout the trip.
+Prioritize your well-being throughout the travels.

 Always carry digital and physical copies of your essential documents.